JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 which is telling the compiler to compile the source code `hello.kt`.

-The first time the compiler runs, it downloads a list of necessary requirements (thus first run does take longer).
+The first time the compiler runs, it downloads a list of necessary requirements, thus first run does take longer.
-While there are no runtime dependencies for binaries produced by Kotlin/Native, the compiler itself does require Java 8.
 If everything runs correctly, the output should be

 `hello.kexe`